-Self-Guided Walking Tour in Kitzbuhel
+Self-Guided Walking Tour in Kitzbühel

 4 Stops 8.8 km ~3.4 hours

-Walking tour route map of Kitzbuhel
+Walking tour route map of Kitzbühel Open interactive map

-Why Walk Kitzbuhel?
+Why Walk Kitzbühel?
 A Self-Guided Tour

 Kitzbühel is small enough that you can see the soul of it on foot in an afternoon, and that is exactly the point.
 The old town sits in a tight cluster of painted medieval facades, and the mountain that made the place famous rises straight out of the back of it.
 You do not need a car, you do not need a cable car ticket to feel the scale of it, and you definitely do not need a guide to find your way around four stops that sit in a near-straight line.